An ode to my first kitten

-I wanted to make something small and sweet, a little reminder of him.
+I wanted to make something small and sweet, a little reminder of my cat, Kitsune.
 I had some polymer clay I keep meaning to play with and figured now was as good a time as any.
 I looked through my cupboard of art supplies which is full of things that look interesting and I don’t have a use for yet, or old mementos and second hand things I’ve bought for reuse.
 I found some tiny box frames which always inspire me but never enough to do anything about.
 This time was different.
 They looked perfect for some 3D elements.

 Next to the drawing board.
 I knew I wanted kitsune in the frame, and I thought him in the garden was a good idea.
 He loved it, smelling flowers and watching the birds and butterflies.
 He deserves an eternal garden spot.
 I thought including all the flowers and plants we have in our garden would be nice.
 Bougainvillia, black eyed suzies, succulents, blue sage and lavendar.
 I draw them often.